compchem-cybertraining/Cyber_Training_Workshop_2022/CODE_OF_CONDUCT.md

 ---
 layout: page
-title: "Schedule and Participants"
+title: "Project and Participants"
 ---

 ## Workshop Objectives

-* Get **familiar with a variety of software** relevant to modeling excited states phenomena
+* Get **familiar with a variety of software packages** relevant to modeling of excited states and nonadiabatic dynamics
 * Get an overview of **theoretical background** for corresponding computational methods
-* Get a **practical experience** with new tools and packages
+* Get a **practical experience** with these tools and packages

 ## Schedule of the workshop